GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 </br>

-# A Quick Tour of states_rebuilder API
+# A Quick Tour of states_rebuilder APIs

 ## Business logic and state injection